ColexDev/Kos/README.md

 e - edits data selected cell

 Header Manipulation:
-SOON: t - creates new header in current column
+t - creates new header in current column
-T - creates a new header after other headers
+T - creates a new header after other headers ctrl + x - removes header of selected column

 Other:
 s - saves table to "saved.txt"